How to Use Boolean Operators in Excel: 4 Methods

 Example 2:

-We will apply cell range instead of an individual cell in this example.
+Apply cell range instead of an individual cell in this example.
 We want to know if the deposit money is greater than $2000.

 Step 1:

-• Insert the below formula to know if any of the deposits is greater than $2000.
+• Insert the formula below to know if any of the deposits is greater than $2000.

 =OR(C5:C9>2000)